 40.22 Assignment Pay

 Assignment pay is a premium added to the base salary and is intended to be used only as long as the skills, duties or circumstances it is based on are in effect.
-The Employer may grant assignment pay to a position to recognize specialized skills, assigned duties, and/or unique circumstances that exceed the ordinary.
+The Employer may, at any time, grant assignment pay to a position to recognize specialized skills, assigned duties, and/or unique circumstances that exceed the ordinary.
 The Employer determines which positions qualify for the premium.
 The Employer will give the Union notice in accordance with Article 34, Mandatory Subjects.

 40.23 Multilingual/Sign Language/Braille Premium Pay